elliotstokes/elliotstokes.github.io/_posts/2013-11-04-create-command-line-tools-with-node.md

 The <code>preferGlobal</code> pretty much does what it says and springs up a warning if somebody tries to install it without the <code>-g</code>.
 The bin section defines which command runs what files.

-Once thats in there create a bin directory and a file called <code>yourcommandname</code>.
+Once that's in there create a bin directory and a file called <code>yourcommandname</code>.
 The skeleton of the file should look something like this:

 <pre>
 #!/usr/bin/env node